 Laminectomy for spinal stenosis often provides full or some relief of symptoms.

-Future spine problems are possible for all patients after spine surgery.
+Future spine problems are possible for all people after spine surgery.
 If you had laminectomy and spinal fusion, the spinal column above and below the fusion are more likely to have problems in the future.
-If you needed more than one kind of procedure in addition to laminectomy (such as laminotomy, foraminotomy, and spinal fusion), you could have future problems as well.